Understanding Writing: Theories and Practices

 No; not all students choose (or are ready) to work in the Writing Center.
 For those who are ready, however, working in the Writing Center offers a chance to test some of the theories we read about.
 I especially recommend that education majors and students headed for graduate school consider working in the Writing Center; the experience is good preparation for student teaching, and it can also be useful for graduate students applying for teaching assistantships.

-Students who are ready to begin work in the Writing Center concurrently with Understanding Writing will co-enroll in a one-credit practicum (IS 3720), which covers a weekly two-hour Writing Center shift, regular staff meetings, and occasional outreach visits to classes.
-In subsequent semesters, staff can continue to work in the Writing Center for credit or can choose to work for pay.
+Students working in the Writing Center will co-enroll in a one-credit practicum (IS 3720), which covers a weekly two-hour Writing Center shift, regular staff meetings, and occasional outreach visits to classes.
+(In subsequent semesters, staff can either work for pay or continue to work for credit.)

 What's the best way to prepare for working in the Writing Center?